See what questions

 Gallstones are pieces of solid material that form in the gallbladder.
 Gallstones form when substances in the bile, primarily cholesterol and bile pigments, form hard, crystal-like particles.
 (Source: excerpt from Gallstones: NWHIC)

-Gallstones form when liquid stored in the gallbladder hardens into pieces of stone-like...
+Gallstones form when liquid stored in the gallbladder hardens into pieces of stone-like material.
+The...
 (Source: excerpt from Gallstones: NIDDK)

 Gallstones are clumps of solid material that form in the gallbladder.
-They may occur as a single, large stone or...
+They...
 (Source: excerpt from Dieting and Gallstones: NIDDK)